aws-neuron/aws-neuron-sdk/FAQ.md

 **Q: Why is a compiler needed, and how do I use it?**

 The Neuron compiler converts from a framework level Neural Network graph, with operators like convolution and pooling, into the hardware-specific instruction set of Inferentia, build the schedule for execution these instructions, and convers the model parameters into format that Inferentia can consume.
-The supported input formats include TensorFlow, PyTorch, MXNet, or ONNX.
+The supported input formats include TensorFlow, PyTorch (shortly), MXNet, or ONNX.
 The output from the compiler is a Neuron Executable File Format (NEFF) artifact.
 NEFF contains a combination of binary code, the model parameters, and additional meta-data needed by the runtime and profiler.

 **Q: I am using a ML framework today – what will change for me to use this?**